 Step 5: Serve with your choice of toppings or side dishes.
 I chose fresh parsley and sliced avocado.

 I served my chilli mac with some sliced avocado, which worked beautifully - the creaminess cut through the rich, spicy sauce perfectly.
 Some garlic bread would also be amazing, to dip in the enchilada sauce!

 This meal is great for batch cooking, as it can easily be prepared in advance.
 If you know you're going to be reheating your chilli mac, make sure you don't overcook it the first time round, or the pasta might become mushy.

 It's best reheated in the microwave, to help keep it moist.
 You can also reheat in a pan on the stovetop, but you may need to add a splash more water to stop it from drying out.

 If you've cooked this recipe, don't forget to leave a star rating!Print Pin Comment

 - 75 g frozen diced onions (~ ¾ cup, or 1 regular onion)

 - 4 medium mushrooms, diced

-- 1/2 tsp mild chilli powder (more or less to taste)
+- 1 teaspoon mild chilli powder (adjust to taste)